Trees That Belong Here

 The tree your grandkids will thank you for.

-- Grows wide and sprawling — a single tree can shade your entire backyard.
+- One tree can shade your entire backyard.

 Quercus shumardii